 Financing your property – Are you going to finance it through a bank or privately?

 Financing properties is a huge complicated topic, which cannot be covered in one small section.
-Watch out for a comprehensive guide on getting a house building loan in the next few days.
+Watch out for a comprehensive guide on getting a house building loan in Germany.

 In the meantime, you can get custom house financing offers from Immowelt through this simple form here

-As we left the Notar’s office after signing our contracts, our Mackler congratulated us and promptly told us that we must get a private liability insurance for our newly bought land.
-It was just the beginning of winter and he warned us that if someone slips on our sidewalk because of the frost we will have to pay for any related expenses.
+As we left the Notar’s office after signing our contracts, our Makler congratulated us and promptly told us that we must get landowners’ liability insurance.
+It was just the beginning of winter and he warned us that if someone slips on our sidewalk because of the frost, we will have to pay for any related expenses.

 And he had a point.